 With federal loans, start with the more-expensive PLUS and unsubsidized loans.
 Then turn to unsubsidized loans, which have the lowest interest rates.

 You also might want to consider the size of your loans.
 A small loan with a high interest rate might not be worth paying off first before a larger low-interest loan.
+It may help to first review what to do before you start repayments.

 Follow some — or all — of these tips to figure out which loans to repay first.